whosdustin/whosdustin.github.io/app/_drafts/freshly-rebuilt-website.md

 ---
 layout: post
-title: Freshly rebuilt website
+title: Freshly Rebuilt Website
 publish_date:
-categories: brag
+categories: dev
 ---

 I have recently rebuilt my website after several years of an unused stagnant portfolio site.
 For a long time I have considered myself a hybrid UI designer and front-end developer.
 Along, with the rebuild of my site I am considering myself a full-time front-end developer with experience in UI design.